Curriculum

 PGY 4

-The final year curriculum focuses more on resident consolidation of prior learning with more senior roles in inpatient and C/L helping to mentor junior residents as well as a half day of Medication Continuity Clinic.
+The final year curriculum focuses more on resident consolidation of prior learning with more senior roles in inpatient and C/L helping to mentor junior residents as well as a half day of Medication/Therapy Continuity Clinic.
 Six months of electives round out the curriculum with the residents' particular interests helping direct sub-specialization or work choices.
-Recent past electives have included Hospital Psychopharmacology, Veterans Community Living Center Consultation, Mental Health Intensive Case Management program for Veterans, Tele-psychiatry, Emergency Psychiatry, Consultation-Liaison Psychiatry, ECT, Substance Abuse, Pain Management, Palliative Care, Sleep Medicine, and Junior Attending on an inpatient unit.
-A new VA Home Based Primary Care elective is added this year.
+Recent past electives have included Hospital Psychopharmacology, Veterans Community Living Center Consultation, Mental Health Intensive Case Management program for Veterans, Home Based Primary Care for Veterans, Tele-psychiatry, Emergency Psychiatry, Consultation-Liaison Psychiatry, ECT, Substance Abuse, Pain Management, Palliative Care, Sleep Medicine, Junior Attending on an inpatient unit, and a one month research elective.
 Residents are encouraged to develop new electives that suit their interests.
 Residents complete their scholarly project this year and are strongly encouraged to present this at a national meeting.
 Senior residents also teach a basic psychopharmacology course to PGY1s throughout the year, as well as each presenting a relevant psychiatry topic to Internal Medicine Residents.
-Psychiatry and Neurology Board Review course, Transition to Practice, and continuation of clinical psychotherapy supervision in a group format prepares the resident for future board certification and employment.
+Transition to Practice and continuation of clinical psychotherapy supervision in a group format prepares the resident for future board certification and employment.

 Sample PGY IV Rotation Schedule: